-POME is currently treated using a series of anaerobic and aerobic processes in open lagoons (ponds) before discharge to the 'water ways.
+POME would have been treated using a series of anaerobic and aerobic processes in open lagoons (ponds) before discharge to the 'water ways.
 During the anaerobic digestion in the lagoons, methane gas is generated and emitted to the atmosphere.
 EFB is sent back to plantation for mulching which is considered as an aerobic process to be conservative.